rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ## Serving Pleasant Grove, UT

 My name is Benjamin Awerkamp and my passion is helping small businesses grow.
-My wife graduated from Pleasant Grove High School as a Viking so has been fun having an office in her home town.
-I love helping small businesses in Pleasant Grove grow.
+My wife graduated from Pleasant Grove High School as a Viking so has been fun having an office in her home town and helping businesses in this area.

 ### Website Design